- Leadership Team

 She holds a BA in Modern Languages and Cultures (French, Spanish and Arabic), and enjoys writing and reading on feminism, diversity, and a range of other topics.

 zara.rahman [at] okfn.org Twitter: @zararah

 Sander van der Waal — Projects Director

-Sander van der Waal is Head of Long Term Projects at the Open Knowledge Foundation.
+Sander van der Waal is Head of the Projects unit at the Open Knowledge Foundation.
 Overseeing many of the grant funded projects the Open Knowledge Foundation is involved with, Sander ensures any funded project will benefit maximally from cross-fertilization with other related initiatives across the wider Open Knowledge Foundation community, both nationally and internationally.
 Sander has a strong background in the open source world, having advised academic projects on open source software development at OSS Watch, based at the University of Oxford.
 He is a committer and contributor to the Apache Software Foundation and co-organised several big and smaller open source events.

 Jonathan Gray — Director of Policy and Ideas